ayoubElhoucine/Connect-Android-to-Arduino-via-Wifi/README.md

 Android side (Kotlin) :
-in the android side the steps to communicate to arduino is very easy , the socket client is used for that , the socket client needs two parameters to find the tareget wifi module the first parameter is the wifi module IP address , and the seconde parameter is the port number , well the first thing you need to do is to open a socket connection , the server side (arduino with wifi module) has to be launched first and then the client (android device) will reach the server by the ip address and port number , you should be aware of where you instanciate the socket because it has to be instanciated in diffrent thread then the UI thread , if you do it in UI thread the app will crash , here sample how to open socket connection inside :
+in the android side the steps to communicate to arduino is very easy , the socket client is used for that , the socket client needs two parameters to find the tareget wifi module the first parameter is the wifi module IP address , and the seconde parameter is the port number , well the first thing you need to do is to open a socket connection , the server side (arduino with wifi module) has to be launched first and then the client (android device) will reach the server by the ip address and port number , you should be aware of where you instanciate the socket because it has to be instanciated in diffrent thread then the UI thread , if you do it in UI thread the app will crash , here sample how to open socket connection inside asyncTask:

 class OpenConnection(private val ipAddress: String, private val portNumber: Int) : AsyncTask<Void, String, Void>() {